-The form, appropriately adapted for circumstances, could be used in whole, or in part, at various stages of a learner's course, depending on the purposes for which the data was being used.
+The form, appropriately adapted for circumstances, could be used in whole or in part at various stages of a learner's course, depending on the purposes for which the data is being used.
 The first page (Section A) includes several questions which providers would not need to ask, as the information would already be available from the student's Learner Record.
-The text of the form is given below and the PDF used can be seen at https://digitalstudent.jiscinvolve.org/wp/files/2016/01/Learner-profile-form-v6.pdf
+The text of the form is given below and the PDF used can be seen here (http://ji.sc/learnerprofileform).